Dividing Business Assets in a Divorce: What You Need to Know

 Your business is likely your largest marital asset, and how your business assets are valued and distributed in your divorce has a lasting impact on you, your family, and all of the other stakeholders in your business.

-Consult with a high asset divorce attorney to ensure your business is accurately valued, your goals for the business are realized if at all possible, and you receive the distribution of marital property that is fair.
+Consult with a high-asset divorce attorney to ensure your business is accurately valued, your goals for the business are realized, and you receive the distribution of marital property that is fair and just.

 Call Now